 Faculty members who teach and advise graduate students are a subset of the Sterling College faculty and as such are subject to the provisions of this Faculty Handbook.
-These faculty members will be limited to those who have current approval of the Faculty Welfare and Fiscal Affairs Committee and Vice President for Academic Affairs.
+These faculty members will be limited to those who have current approval of the FWFA Committee and VPAA.
 The approval shall be based upon program requirements, periodic review of the qualifications, and performance of the faculty member in accordance with established criteria for graduate faculty membership.